Telerik.Windows.Documents.* vs Telerik.Documents.*

 Solution

-The Telerik.Documents.* assemblies/ NuGet Packages are designed to work across different operating systems and .NET versions, whereas Telerik.Windows.Documents.* targets Windows environments and may include dependencies or features specific to Windows.
-This distinction is reflected in package references and compatibility: for .NET Framework (.NET Target OS: Windows) projects, you typically use Telerik.Windows.Documents.* assemblies/ NuGet packages, while for .NET Standard or .NET (Target OS: None) projects, you use Telerik.Documents.* packages.
-The functionality is consistent, but the underlying assemblies are tailored for their respective platforms and frameworks, ensuring optimal compatibility and support for modern .NET development scenarios.
+The Telerik.Documents.* assemblies/NuGet packages are designed to work across different operating systems and .NET versions.
+The Telerik.Windows.Documents.* packages target Windows environments and may include dependencies or features specific to Windows.
+This distinction is reflected in package references and compatibility.
+For .NET Framework (.NET Target OS: Windows) projects, you typically use Telerik.Windows.Documents.* assemblies/NuGet packages.
+For .NET Standard or .NET (Target OS: None) projects, you use Telerik.Documents.* packages.
+The features are consistent, but the underlying assemblies are tailored for their respective platforms and frameworks.
+This ensures best compatibility and support for modern .NET development scenarios.

 Telerik.Documents.*